 Thursday, August 23, 2018

 Paul Knitter has been an activist for peace and justice since the 1980’s.
-He has been inspired by the Engaged Buddhism of the last fifty years.
-Engaged Buddhism, a term coined by Thich Nhat Hanh, brings insights from Buddhist practice and teaching to social, political, environmental, and economic injustice.
-In his book Without Buddha I Could Not Be a Christian, Knitter applies the Buddhist approach to Christians who are sincerely working for justice:
+He is inspired by Engaged Buddhism, a term coined by Thich Nhat Hanh, which brings insights from Buddhist practice and teaching to social, political, environmental, and economic injustice:

 Buddhists are much more concerned about waking up to our innate wisdom and compassion (our Buddha-nature) than they are about working for justice.
 If Christians insist that “if you want peace, work for justice,” the Buddhists would counter-insist, “if you want peace, be peace.”
 That’s the point Thich Nhat Hanh gently drives home in the little book . . .
 Being Peace.
 His message is as simple and straightforward as it is sharp and upsetting: the only way we are going to be able to create peace in the world is if we first create (or better, find) peace in our hearts.

 Being peace is an absolute prerequisite for making peace.
 And by “being peace,” . . .
 [Thich Nhat Hanh] means deepening the practice of mindfulness, both formally in regular meditation as well as throughout the day as we receive every person and every event that enters our lives; through such mindfulness we will, more and more, be able to understand . . . whomever we meet or whatever we feel, and so respond with compassion.
 Only with the peace that comes with such mindfulness will we be able to respond in a way that brings forth peace for the event or person or feeling we are dealing with.